Find Affordable College Courses

 Saint Louis, MO

-Saint Louis University landed the #9 spot in the 2023 rankings for the best computer information systems programs.
+Saint Louis University came in at #9 in this year’s edition of the Best Computer Information Systems Schools in the Plains States Region ranking.
 SLU is a fairly large private not-for-profit school located in the large city of Saint Louis.

 CIS majors at SLU take out an average of $34,781 in student loans while working on their egree.